aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 ## Local vs. remote data retention

 When tiered storage is enabled, data produced to a topic is initially stored on the local disk of the Kafka broker.
-Data is then asynchronously transferred to remote storage based on the pre-defined local retention threshold.
-During periods of high data ingestion or transient errors, such as network connectivity issues, the local storage might temporarily hold more data than specified by the local retention threshold.
+All but the active (open) segment is then asynchronously and orderly transferred to remote storage, regardless of the local retention settings.
+During periods of high data ingestion or transient errors, such as network connectivity issues, local storage might temporarily hold more data than specified by the local retention threshold.
+This continues until the remote tier is back online, at which point the excess local data is transferred to remote storage, and local segments exceeding the retention threshold are removed.

 ![Diagram depicting the concept of local vs. remote data retention in a tiered storage system.](/images/content/products/kafka/tiered-storage/data-retention.png)